isomerpages/psd-corp/pages/Developing Careers.md

 The Short Term Immersion Programme allows officers to gain on-the-job experience through shadowing and hands-on participation in another agency for a duration of 1 day to 4 weeks.
 Another short-term initiative is the Gig Work programme, which enables officers to contribute their expertise and experience to cross-agency Public Service projects.

-Long-term stints include Structured Job Rotation within the Public Service, as well as Talent Attachment Programmes to private sector companies to better understand the impact of goverment policies.
+Long-term stints include Structured Job Rotation within the Public Service, as well as Talent Attachment Programmes to private sector companies to better understand the impact of government policies.

 #### We believe in facilitating your self-discovery